Si3 (film): Plot

-Meanwhile, Vidya writes an article on Singam claiming that he exported Reddy for personal gain and that he is corrupt, putting Singam's reputation at edge.
+Meanwhile, Vidya writes an article on Singam claiming that he extorted Reddy for personal gain and that he is corrupt, putting Singam's reputation on the line.
 As a result, Singam has Vidya arrested and fined for discrediting him.
-Singam begins to eliminate and arrest criminals all over the city, including Selvam whom he guns down.
-Later, Singam heads to Vizag harbour to obtain evidence from Reddy's containers, but is attacked by his men while Ravi murders the school teacher.
+Singam begins to eliminate and arrest criminals all over the city, including Selvam, whom he guns down.
+Later, Singam heads to Vizag harbour to obtain evidence from Reddy's containers, but Reddy's men attack him while Ravi murders the school teacher.
 Vittal calls Singam anonymously and threatens to use his influence to kill Singam's family if he doesn't stand down.
 The next day, Singam chases down Ravi and arrests Reddy.
-He pays a personal visit to Vittal in Australia from looking into Reddy's contacts, and confirms that he is the one behind the illegal dumping.
+He pays a personal visit to Vittal in Australia while looking into Reddy's contacts, and confirms that he is the one behind the illegal dumping.

 Singam narrowly escapes Vittal and returns to India, where he finds that Reddy has been bailed by three criminals, who framed the commissioner for supposed assault on one of their wives, and justify the murder as vengeance.
-Singam is also fired from the CBI for speaking out of turn, but has the Home minister transfers him as an officer in Vizag to continue pursuing Reddy's men.
+Singam is also fired from the CBI for speaking out of turn, but the Home Minister transfers him as an officer in Vizag to continue pursuing Reddy's men.
 Singam exposes the garbage containers to the public, forcing Vittal to arrive at Vizag.
-When Vittal warns him again to stay out of his way, Singam responds by having Subbu Rao kill Reddy, whom previously killed his 9-year-old son in a city riot to defend Ram Prasad's position.
+When Vittal warns him again to stay out of his way, Singam responds by having Subbu Rao kill Reddy, who previously killed his 9-year-old son in a city riot to defend Ram Prasad's position.
 Singam brings Vittal to his station and gives him another chance to repent.
-Singam and Kavya later visit Thoothukudi to attend Kavya's grandmother's funeral.
-They are followed by Rajeev, who is arrested.
+Singam and Kavya later visit Thoothukudi to attend the funeral of Kavya's grandmother.
+Rajeev follows them who is arrested.
 When Vidya attempts to interview Vittal, she is captured and drugged.
-With help from Murali, Singam rescues Vidya, but is targeted by Vittal's men who bombs the police station.
+With help from Murali, Singam rescues Vidya, but is targeted by Vittal's men, who bomb the police station.

-Singam decides to finish this once and for all and gets an arrest warrant for Vittal using computer evidence of agreements signed with medical companies, hacked by Murali.
+Singam decides to finish this once and for all and gets an arrest warrant for Vittal, using computer evidence of agreements signed with medical companies that Murali hacked.
 The next day, Singam pursues Vittal all the way to Hyderabad Airport in Telangana and has him arrested.
-Vittal escapes the police custody and runs into a nearby forest, where Singam catches him and fights with him.
-After a long fight, Vittal dies there encounterd by Singam.
-Singam regains his post and respect while Ram Prasad is removed from cabinet position for assisting his son.
-Kavya is revealed to be 6 months pregnant and Vidya severs contact with Singam after getting engaged to a good prospect.
+Vittal escapes police custody and runs into a nearby forest, where Singam catches him and fights with him.
+After a long fight, Singam shoots and kills Vittal.
+Singam regains his post and respect while Ram Prasad is removed from the cabinet position for assisting his son.
+Kavya is revealed to be 6 months pregnant, and Vidya severs contact with Singam after getting engaged to a good prospect.
 Singam receives a call from Home Minister Ramanathan, who calls him for another mission.